-One Book Thomas County is now in its sixth year.
-Together, we have traveled through time (Mitch Albom's The Time Keeper), explored innocence and justice through the eyes of an exoneree (Picking Cotton), practiced happiness and joy-filled living (The Happiness Project), discovered what makes our region's ecology so very special (Ecology of a Cracker Childhood), and experienced love and lost in To Dance with the White Dog.
-This year, we’re following one Jewish family as they survive World War II and its aftermath in the powerful, hope-filled novel, We Were the Lucky Ones.
+One Book Thomas County is now in its seventh year.
+Together, we have traveled through time (Mitch Albom's The Time Keeper), explored innocence and justice through the eyes of an exoneree (Picking Cotton), practiced happiness and joy-filled living (The Happiness Project), discovered what makes our region's ecology special (Ecology of a Cracker Childhood), experienced love and lost (To Dance with the White Dog), and followed a Jewish family as they fought for survival during World War II (We Were the Lucky Ones).

 ONE BOOK 2018: we were the lucky ones